 Perfect Popover Recipe

 While they might sound fancy, Popovers are one of the absolute easiest recipes to prepare.
 They are made from what is essentially an eggy pancake batter that is blended in a blender to mix.
 Named “Popover” because they pop right over the edges of the baking tins, these light and airy rolls require no yeast, kneading or really any prep at all.
-This particular recipe doesn't even require special pans - just a regular muffin tin.
+This recipe doesn't require special pans - just a regular muffin tin.

 Ingredients in Popovers